 The challenges of becoming a physicist can be overcome with a mindset like that of tennis star Naomi Osaka, who said she would fall on her "face 18 million times and [get] up 18 million times."

 This, in turn, can start a detrimental feedback loop in which negative thoughts about struggling lead to increased anxiety, procrastination, disengagement from effective learning approaches, and failure to take advantage of resources for learning.
+Moreover, anxiety robs students of the cognitive resources while taking tests.
 Performance deteriorates, which can then lead to further negative thoughts and anxiety.
 Having been bombarded by societal stereotypes and biases from a young age , women and ethnic and racial minority students are less likely than majority students to have strong defenses when they enter physics classes.
 Therefore, if the instructor does not make a concerted effort to bolster student defenses and inoculate students against stereotype threats (i.e., fear of confirming a negative stereotype about one’s group), the situation is more likely to hurt women and minority students .

 Fortunately, instructors and advisors can empower students and reinforce their defenses by creating an inclusive and equitable learning environment.
 With proper coaching, all students can have a high sense of belonging, be unafraid to struggle and fail, and use their failures as stepping stones to learning [14-16].
 Although physics instructors have traditionally not considered it to be their responsibility to serve as coaches for their students, these issues are central for equity and inclusion in physics.
 Moreover, short classroom activities that take less than a class period at the beginning of the course can go a long way in improving students’ sense of belonging and confidence, particularly for those who need it the most [14-16].